Lighthouses of Costa Rica

 cape about 8 km (5 mi) south of Puerto Quepos on the central west

 coast of Costa Rica.
 Site status unknown, very possibly open.
 Admiralty

 - Date unknown.
 Active; focal plane 99 m (325 ft); white flash every

 10 s.
 18 m (59 ft) skeletal tower adjacent to a 1-story equipment building.
 Lighthouse painted with red and white horizontal bands.
 A photo is an right, and Trabas has a very distant view by Capt.
-Theo Hinrichs, but Google's satellite
+Theo Hinrichs, but trees hide the light in Google's satellite

 of Isla Herradura; this may refer to an older lighthouse.
 The island, a popular site for surfing, is just